David-OConnor/causal_grav/README.md

  - Perhaps: "weak field GR"
  - Look into the Bullet Cluster, in addition to rotation curves.
  - Mass currents
+ - Another paper from 2021 on Gravitoelectromagnetism: https://arxiv.org/pdf/2109.00357

+Another possibility: Self-interactions of the gravity field, and similar

 Short summary of Ludwig's paper: https://scottlocklin.wordpress.com/2021/03/12/humble-tokamak-physicist-owns-generations-of-cosmological-wankers/

 Note: It's not clear why galaxies have this central bubble, then flat spiral structure; vague points to angular momentum aren't sufficient.

+note: We likely will use the weak field approximation of GR?

 ## Wide binaries